CRea7/Cuban/README.md

 - list all ratings, Movies and users
 - Remove a user or a movie
 - Remove all movies
+- search for movie and user by name

 # Installation requirements
 - Java JRE v1.8